hucancode/concurrency/README.md

 So our claim is true.
 Adding more threads is indeed helps!
 But 100x more threads does not mean 100x more speed.
 You can read more about the math [here](https://en.wikipedia.org/wiki/Amdahl%27s_law)

+In real world applications, pure computational algorithm are rare.
+We should not expect our code to be always 8x faster like the above table.
+In the next section we will do some more realistic work load to see what we should expect.

 ## Real world workload

 To simulate a real world application.
 Let's implement a image processor.